TheLartians/Revisited/README.md

 ## Performance

-lars::Parser uses some template magic to determine the inheritance hierachy at compile-time for optimal performance.
+lars::Visitor uses some template magic to determine the inheritance hierachy at compile-time for optimal performance.
 Compared to the traditional visitor pattern lars::Visitor requires an additional virtual calls (as the type of the visitor and the visitable object are unknown).
 With compiler optimizations enabled, these calls should not be noticable in real-world applications.

 There is an benchmark suite included in the repository that compares the pure cost of the different approaches.